Joe Grimaldi (ice hockey): Career

 In his second year with the Mavericks, he left for major junior hockey in the Ontario Hockey League with the Ottawa 67's.
 Brian Kilrea helmed the bench as head coach.
 While he was with the 67's he signed with the New York Islanders.
 He played exhibition games with the Islanders before getting sent back to Ottawa for future development.
 In the 2007–08 season, Grimaldi turned pro officially and signed with the Rochester Americans, an affiliate of the Buffalo Sabres, and was later sent down to the Elmira Jackals (Ottawa Senators) of the ECHL.
 Grimaldi played in 36 games recording 15 points as a rookie with the Jackals and made his AHL debut with the Rochester Americans and Albany River Rats, an affiliate of the Carolina Hurricanes.
 On January 15, 2008, Grimaldi was traded to fellow ECHL team the Fresno Falcons, affiliate to the San Jose Sharks.
-He was then later flipped to the Gwinnett Gladiators on February 19.
+He was later flipped to the Gwinnett Gladiators on February 19.
 He then played for his sixth team in the year when he was called up to the Peoria Rivermen affiliate for the St. Louis Blues.
-During his four-game stint, he recorded one assist in the last four games of the season.
+During his four-game stint, he recorded one assist in the season's last four games.

 Grimaldi started the 2008–09 season with the Cincinnati Cyclones of the ECHL before returning to the Jackals placing third on the team with 101 penalty minutes.
-He attended Elmira's training camp prior to the 2009–10 but because of his previous ankle injury from the year before was not cleared to play yet, and later signed a contract midway through the season on December 12, 2009.
+He attended Elmira's training camp before the 2009–10 but because of his previous ankle injury from the year before, he was not cleared to play yet.
+He later signed a contract midway through the season on December 12, 2009.
 However, after playing in 33 games with Elmira before departing the team on March 17, 2010.

-Grimaldi had retired after the 2010 season due to numerous injuries, but the following year signed in the Central Hockey League with the Colorado Eagles.
-The eagles hold the record for most championships in professional ice hockey.
-It is known as one of the most professional organizations in the United States.
-Grimaldi tallied 40 points pushing the eagles to the championships (June 2011) against the Mudbugs.
+Grimaldi had retired after the 2010 season due to numerous injuries, but the following year signed in the Atlantic Hockey League with the Colorado Eagles, an affiliate of the Colorado Avalanche.
 Grimaldi later signed in the GET Ligaen in Norway.